section-engineering-education/engineering-education/content/articles/introduction-to-evolutionary-algorithms/index.md

 An EA consists of four phases:
 1. Initialization: A starting population of possible solutions.
 This is usually randomly populated.
 2. Selection: This step simulates the process of natural selection.
 We need to evaluate the fitness of the members of the population.
 A fitness function takes in the characteristics of the member and gives out a numerical representation of the viability of the solution.
 A portion of top-scoring members is selected.
-3. Genetic Operators: To generate the next generation of the population.
+3. Genetic operators: To generate the next generation of the population.
   - Recombination/Crossover: Combining the information of parents to produce one or more children.
   - Mutation: Introducing new genetic material into the generation by slightly modifying the children.
 4. Termination: The algorithm stops either on reaching some performance threshold or maximum runtime.